 Brela is the first town you approach in the Makarska Riviera when travelling down the coast from Split.
-It is a lovely town which has long stretches of pebble beaches and crops of pine trees, and is much quieter than Makarska.
-For these reasons, it’s a popular holiday resort (especially suitable for family holidays) for those looking for a a relaxing type of getaway.
+It is a lovely town which has long stretches of pebble beaches and crops of pine trees, and is quieter than Makarska.
+For these reasons, it’s a popular holiday resort (especially with families) for those looking for a a relaxing type of getaway.

 Getting to Brela

-The best way to travel from Split (assuming you aren’t taking a transfer of some sort or have a hire car) would be to take a bus from the airport to Split Bus Station and then change for another bus from here.
-Journey time from Split bus station is 55 minutes.
+The best way to travel from Split (assuming you aren’t taking a transfer of some sort or have a hire car) would be to take a bus from the airport to Split Bus Station.
+Once here, change for another bus to Brela.
+Journey time from Split bus station is just under one hour.

 Brela isn’t really a sightseeing type of place, but there’s a few items of interest here.
 Amongst them is the Lady of Karmen Church which was built in 1730.